cesar-douady/open-lmake/README.md

 - type make
 	- this builds all necessary files and some unit tests
-	- you must invoke `git clean -fdx` if you modified the Makefile
+	- you must invoke `git clean -fdx` if you modified the Makefile or otherwise if you want a reliable build
-	- you may have to invoke `git clean -fdx lmake_env` or even `git clean -fdx` after a `git pull`
+	- you may have to invoke `git clean -fdx lmake_env*` or even `git clean -fdx` after a `git pull`
 		- lmake_env is a directory which builds lmake under lmake, for test purpose, no guarantee that the resulting lmake is funtional for now
+		- lmake_env-cache is a directory containing cached results from jobs in lmake_env
-		- it is not cleaned on purpose before running as this creates variability for testing lmake, but may fail
+		- they are not cleaned on purpose before running as this creates variability for testing lmake, but may fail
-		- and generally speaking, make is not robust to past history, so a full 'git clean -fdx' may be necessary
+		- and generally speaking, make is not robust to past history, so a full 'git clean -fdx' may be necessary to get a reliable build
 	- you can type make LMAKE to just build all necessary files
 	- you can type make lmake.tar.gz (built by default) to make a tar ball of the compiled files that you can easily deploy
 - install